HarshPatel270698/My-Java-Basics/README.md

-This are the concepts which I implemented during my Java learning.
+These are the concepts which I implemented during my Java learning.